cosmicrocks/scdl8/docs/administrator.md

 kubectl create -f manifests/user-facing-clusterroles.yaml
 ```

-It creates zalando-postgres-operator:user:view, :edit and :admin clusterroles
+It creates cosmicrocks-scdl8:user:view, :edit and :admin clusterroles
 that are aggregated into the K8s [default roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings).

 For Helm deployments setting `rbac.createAggregateClusterRoles: true` adds these clusterroles to the deployment.